 3. Be mindful of spending, ensuring you get the most value from your investments.

-In this video, "B2B SaaS marketing budget planning & allocation guide", you'll get to know all about the necessity of allocating budget for your SaaS marketing and how you can do so.
+In this video, “B2B SaaS marketing budget planning & allocation guide”, you'll learn about the necessity of allocating budget for your SaaS marketing and how you can do so.

 The CEO of the digital marketing agency for SaaS, Liudmila Kiseleva elaborates on each mentioned point and provide you with great insights to allocate your SaaS marketing budget.